matloff/fastStat/README.md

 algorithms can also overfit, specifically in support vector machines (SVM) and neural networks (NNs).

-SVM is used mainly in classification contexts. here we will assume just two classes, for simplicity.
+SVM is used mainly in classification contexts.
+Here we will assume just two classes, for simplicity.

-The idea behind SVM is very simple. think of the case of two features. we can plot the situation as follows.
+The idea behind SVM is very simple. think of the case of two features.
+We can plot the situation as follows.
 Consider this graph, in the context of predicting diabetes, from blood glucose and age:

 ![alt text](PimaGlucAgeDiab.png)